Jonplussed/haskbot-core/README.md

 # Haskbot

-### A easily-extensible, Haskell-based Slack chatbot
+### An easily-extensible, Haskell-based Slack chatbot

 The purpose of this little bot is to provide: